Drug updated on 9/4/2024

 Summary

-- Ocrevus (ocrelizumab) is indicated for the treatment of relapsing forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults, as well as for the treatment of primary progressive MS in adults.
+• Ocrelizumab (Ocrevus) is indicated for the treatment of relapsing forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease in adults; it is also indicated for primary progressive MS in adults.

 Product Monograph / Prescribing Information